dima-eam/tiny-bank/README.md

 Boot and Web, Spring Test, Lombok.
 Build tool is Maven, provided as a wrapper instance along with the code.
 Implementation has the following assumptions:

-1. In-memory storage is custom and based on Java map, and not an embedded database (like H2)
+1. In-memory storage is custom and based on Java map, and not an embedded database (like H2), thus no transaction support, nor atomicity available, only thread safety
 2. There are no complex input validations
 3. REST endpoints are not secured, and there are no passwords for users
 4. REST endpoint calls are synchronous